Updated on April 14, 2022

 After editing the ringtone, click at the upper left button and click "My Songs" to go back to the song list.

-Step 2: Long press the music file and click at "Share".
+Step 2.
+Switch to the "Browser" section and long press the music file and click at "Share".
 Choose "Ringtone" from the pop-up window.

 It's done!
 You have successfully created a ringtone for iPhone with the songs you downloaded from Apple Music library.
-Follow the steps below to use Apple Music as iPhone ringtone now!
+And at this moment, your ringtone has been set as the one you created just now.
+You can doublecheck it via "Setting > Sounds (or Sounds & Haptics) > Ringtone".

-However, if GarageBand or iTunes is a bit complex for you to handle, here's a much simpler tool that you might be interested in.
-It's called TuneFab WeTrans.
+However, if GarageBand or iTunes is complex for you to handle, here's a much simpler tool that you might be interested in.
+It's called FonePaw DoTrans.

-TuneFab WeTrans is built with a feature that lets you create ringtone for iPhone with local music files on PC, and when the ringtone is done, you can directly transfer it back to your iPhone, without using iTunes.
-TuneFab WeTrans lets you add song from computer/iPhone and turn it into an M4R ringtone file.
-Compared with iTunes, TuneFab WeTrans is much more convenient because it allows you to edit iPhone ringtone length, ringtone volume, ringtone starting and ending point, etc.
+FonePaw DoTrans is built with a feature that lets you create ringtone for iPhone with local music files on PC, and when the ringtone is done, you can directly transfer it back to your iPhone, without using iTunes.
+This software lets you add song from computer/iPhone and turn it into an M4R ringtone file.
+Compared with iTunes, FonePaw DoTrans is much more convenient because it allows you to edit iPhone ringtone length, ringtone volume, ringtone starting and ending point, etc.

 It's simple to use as well: